phillipjoveski/churchhill-house-html-css/docs/introduction/index.md

-## Website Sketch: CSS
+## Project 2: Responsive Website

-- Content from Module 1
+- Content from all modules
 - Build upon the work you've done in Module 1
 - CSS and HTML

-## Front-end Website Project

-- Content from Modules 1, 2 and 3
 - Build, test, refine

-- We will work on the project in-class
+## Quiz

+- Content from all modules
+- No time limit
+- Multiple choice, true/false etc
+- Easy if you follow along